blikblum/nextdoc/Readme.md

 Next, it uses [marked], an extremely fast Markdown parser that has support for GitHub flavored Markdown.

-Flatdoc then simply renders *menu* and *content* DOM elements to your HTML document.
-Flatdoc also comes with a default theme to style your page for you, or you may opt to create your own styles.
+Nextdoc then simply renders *menu* and *content* DOM elements to your HTML document.
+Nextdoc also comes with a default theme to style your page for you, or you may opt to create your own styles.

 Markdown extras
 ---------------

-Flatdoc offers a few harmless, unobtrusive extras that come in handy in building documentation sites.
+Nextdoc offers a few harmless, unobtrusive extras that come in handy in building documentation sites.

 #### Code highlighting